The Voice of Germany: Coaches

-On 11 July 2011, ProSieben and Sat.1 announced that Nena and Xavier Naidoo are the first two coaches for the first season.
+On 11 July 2011, ProSieben and Sat.1 announced Nena and Xavier Naidoo as the first two coaches for the first season.
 On 25 August 2011, Rea Garvey and the duo Boss Burns (Alec Völkel) & Hoss Power (Sascha Vollmer) from the band The BossHoss were announced as the remaining two coaches.
 All four coaches returned for the second season.
 Naidoo and Garvey did not return for season three and were replaced by Samu Haber and Max Herre.
 On 18 March 2014, Völkel and Vollmer from the band The BossHoss announced that they would no longer be coaches for the fourth season.
 Five days later, Nena also announced her exit from the show.
 On 27 March 2014, Michi Beck & Smudo from the band Die Fantastischen Vier were announced as The BossHoss replacement.
 On 3 April 2014, Haber announced on Facebook that he would coach in the fourth season.
 On 6 May 2014, it was announced that Herre had left the show, but Garvey returned after one season hiatus.
-On 3 July, Silbermond frontwoman Stefanie Kloss announced that she would replace Nena.
+On 3 July, Silbermond frontwoman Stefanie Kloß announced that she would replace Nena.
 In early May 2015, Haber announced that he would not be a coach on the fifth season.
 He was replaced by Andreas Bourani.
 The other three coaches remained on the show.

 On 30 April 2016, it was announced that Garvey would leave the show and Haber would return for the sixth season, after one season hiatus.
-On 14 June 2016, it was announced that Michi & Smudo and Bourani would continue as coaches, whereas Kloss was replaced by Yvonne Catterfeld.
-For the seventh season, Bourani was replaced by The Voice Kids coach Mark Forster.
-Catterfeld, Haber and Michi & Smudo all returned.
-In May 2018, Haber's managementconfirmed that he would not be a coach for the eighth season.
+On 14 June 2016, it was announced that Michi & Smudo and Bourani would continue as coaches, whereas Kloß was replaced by Yvonne Catterfeld.
+For the seventh season, it was announced that The Voice Kids coach Mark Forster would be joining Catterfeld, Haber and Michi & Smudo as coaches.
+Bourani was therefore confirmed to have left the show.
+In May 2018, Haber's management confirmed that he would not be a coach for the eighth season.
 He was replaced by Michael Patrick Kelly.
 Catterfeld, Forster and Michi & Smudo all returned as coaches.
 On 7 April 2019, Michi & Smudo announced their departure from The Voice of Germany after five seasons.
 In May, Catterfeld and Kelly also announced their exits.
 On 26 May 2019, it was announced that Forster would remain as coach, Garvey would return as coach after a three-season hiatus, whereas Alice Merton and Sido would be joining the show for the first time.
-On 21 August 2019, it was announced that Nico Santos would also join season nine as the fifth coach for the Comeback Stage of the competition.
-This would increase the number of finalists from 4 to 5.
+On 21 August 2019, it was announced that Nico Santos would also join season nine as the fifth coach for the Comeback Stage of the competition, increasing the number of teams and finalists from 4 to 5.